deja-vu-platform/deja-vu/packages/catalog/authoring-concepts.md

   expects a `Foo` it might get an object that is a `Foo` + some other merged objects.

-- If there's only one id input for an component, only use `id`.
+- If there's only one id input for a component, only use `id`.
 Otherwise, use named ids, e.g. `fooId` and `barId`.

-- If you want to give the user of an component a way to ask to wait for an input value create a `waitOn: string[]` input that takes a list of input fields to wait on when run.
+- If you want to give the user of a component a way to ask to wait for an input value create a `waitOn: string[]` input that takes a list of input fields to wait on when run.
 In your Component class you have: